 Restaurant Belcredi.
 For when you feel like a relaxed candle-lit evening in pleasant antiquated surroundings together with a first-rate culinary experience.
 The hall with high ceilings and historicist paintings is a pre-eminent location, especially for banquets.

 Lounge In The Tower.
 For the most intimate of events.
-In the highest floor of Letenský Zámeček’s tower a cozy room with a single table and four chairs is hidden away; the ideal location for a confidential sales meeting or a romantic backdrop to pop the question to the one you love.
+On the highest floor of Letenský Zámeček’s tower, a cosy room with a single table and four chairs is hidden away; the ideal location for a confidential sales meeting or a romantic backdrop to pop the question to the one you love.

 Address: Letenské sady 341, Prague 7; www.letenskyzamecek.cz

 Located on the top floor of the Dancing House, Céleste’s dining room and outdoor terrace offer stunning views across the river to Prague Castle.
-French fine cuisine, with seafood and meat dishes and a few vegetarian main courses, is on the menu.
+With seafood and meat dishes and a few vegetarian main courses, French fine cuisine is on the menu.
 The crisply formal atmosphere is perfect for a special celebration.
 The a la carte mains cost around 700 CZK, while an excellent degustation menu costs 1790 CZK.
 Better value is represented by the two- or three-course weekday lunch menu (550/690 CZK).